ismaelaek/react-data-crud/README.md

 # React Task Manager App

-A simple CRUD (Create, Read, Update, Delete) project for school to manage user data, created using Vite + React.
+A simple task manager project for school to manage tasks and users data, created using Vite + React.

 ## Installation